jojozhuang/jojozhuang.github.io/_posts/2017-08-20-building-web-application-with-react-and-redux.md

   }
 }
 ```
-In mapStateToProps, check if error exists and set it to props and set to component's state.
+In component's `mapStateToProps()` method, check if error exists and set it to props.
 ```javascript
 function mapStateToProps(state, ownProps) {
   let products = state.products;